Dodge Durango: Second generation (HB; 2004)

 The second-generation Durango was first shown as a concept dubbed Dodge Durango R/T concept at the 2003 Detroit Auto Show.
 It debuted shortly before the companion Dakota.
 Like the Dakota, it has much in common with the large Dodge Ram pickup, including a fully boxed frame.
 It is 7 in longer, 2 in wider, and 3 in taller than the previous model.
 It also offered a third-row bench with three seats, giving it an eight-seat capacity.
 The design took its styling primarily from the Dodge Powerbox concept, which was itself based on the 1999 Dodge Power Wagon concept, and the 2003-2004 Durango R/T concept.
-The steering wheel and gauges are shared with the Dakota (2005-2011), and the steering wheel was only shared the Ram Pickup (2004-2008).
+The steering wheel and gauges are shared with the Dakota (2005-2011), and the steering wheel was only shared with the Ram Pickup (2004-2008).

 Debuting for 2004 was a new coil-spring rear suspension for the solid rear axle.
 A Watt's linkage system is fitted to the rear axle, centering the axle and reducing rear-end skate over rough surfaces, and allowing a lower and wider cargo floor.